LamAnnieV/D1_Manual_Elastic_Beanstalk_Flask_App_Deployment/Documentation.md

 Create a GitHub Repository https://github.com/LamAnnieV/Deployment_01.git Generate GitHub Token
-Log into Jenkins server and create a build Annie_L for the application that in GitHub Repository Make sure you include your name on your build's name (first name_letter of last name)
+Log into Jenkins server and create a build Annie_L for the application that in GitHub Repository https://github.com/LamAnnieV/Deployment_01.git
+Run The Build